English

 Overview of English and Creative Writing Majors

-The standard English major requires ten courses: ENGL 185, one course in each of three specified categories (American literature, Anglophone literature, and British literature), one course that fulfills the department’s antiracism requirement, and five electives.
-Among the courses taken at level II, at least one must be in literature before 1800.
+The English major requires ten courses: ENGL 185, one course in each of three specified categories (American literature, Anglophone literature, and British literature), one course that fulfills the department’s antiracism requirement, and five electives.
+Among the courses taken at level II or III, at least one must be in literature before 1800.
 Among the ten courses required for the major, at least two must be at level III, and at least one of these level III courses must be in literary studies.
 Independent research cannot count as one of a student’s two level III major requirements.

 The English major with Communication Arts/Literature Teaching Licensure requires eight courses in the English Department and additional coursework in other departments.
 The eight required courses in the English Department are ENGL 150, ENGL 185, ENGL 205, ENGL 242, a Shakespeare course, a course in Anglophone literature, and two electives.
 Among the eight English courses required for the major, at least one must be a level III offering in literary studies.
 Independent research cannot count for a student’s level III literary studies requirement.
 Other required courses include LNGST 250, THEAT 120, and FMS 160.
 Students should consult the Education Department for further information and clarification of requirements.